futurepress/epub.js/README.md

 <script src="../build/epub.min.js"></script>
 ```

-If you plan on using compressed (zipped) epubs (any .epub file) include the minified version of [JSZip.js](http://stuk.github.io/jszip/) + Mime-types which can be found in [build/libs](https://raw.githubusercontent.com/futurepress/epub.js/master/build/libs/zip.min.js)
+If you plan on using compressed (zipped) epubs (any .epub file) include the minified version of [JSZip.js](http://stuk.github.io/jszip/) which can be found in [build/libs](https://raw.githubusercontent.com/futurepress/epub.js/master/build/libs/zip.min.js)

 ```html
 <!-- Zip JS -->